|Nearest Town: Tower

 Lake Vermilion is part of the statewide Large Lake Program, an intensive fisheries management program on the 10 largest lakes in Minnesota.
 The Large Lake Program includes annual population assessments, annual water quality monitoring, and regularly scheduled creel surveys.
 A variety of sampling gear is used during population assessments to collect the various fish species and life stages.
 These gear types include gill nets, trap nets, beach seines, and an electrofishing boat.
 Sampling for each gear type is conducted at the same time and place each year in order to determine population trends for the major species.
 Data is also collected on length, weight, age, and growth for each of the major species.

-The gill net catch of northern pike was 0.7 fish/net, slightly below the historic average.
-Gill net catches of northern pike have historically been fairly stable at a relatively low level.
+The gillnet catch of northern pike was 0.5 fish/net, slightly below the historic average.
+Gillnet catches of northern pike have historically been fairly stable at a relatively low level.
 Northern pike are more abundant in some of the shallow bays, however those areas are not sampled during annual assessments.
-The mean length of northern pike sampled by gill nets was 29.6 inches, well above the historic average.
-It was the fourth consecutive year pike lengths were above average, reflecting an improved size structure in recent years.
-The sample size of northern pike in the gill nets was too small (14 fish) for meaningful age and growth analysis.
-Northern pike reproduction has historically been relatively consistent from year to year without exceptionally weak or strong year classes.
+The mean length of northern pike sampled by gill nets was 26.1 inches, slightly above the historic average.
+Northern pike lengths have been above average for several years.
 A special regulation for northern pike has been in effect since 2003: a 24-36 inch protected slot, with one fish allowed over 36 inches.
 This regulation is part of a statewide initiative to improve the size structure of pike populations in a number of lakes across the state.

-The trap net catch of bluegill was 19.1 fish/net, well below the historic average.
+The trapnet catch of bluegill was 30.4 fish/net, slightly above the historic average.
 The bluegill catch was much higher on West Vermilion than East Vermilion, reflecting higher bluegill abundance in that lake basin.
-Trapnetted bluegill had a mean length of 5.7 inches, slightly below the historic average.
-Bluegill trap net catches have been dominated by smaller fish for several years, with relative low numbers of large fish.
-The bluegill trap net catch was dominated by age 6 fish (2006 year class), which composed 37.7% of the catch.
-Strong year classes of bluegill were produced in 2005, 2006, and 2010, while weak year classes were produced in 2004, 2007, and 2008.
+Trapnetted bluegill had a mean length of 5.8 inches, which is near the historic average.
+Trapnet catches have been dominated by small fish for several years, with relatively low numbers of large fish.
+The bluegill trapnet catch was dominated by age 4 fish (2010 year class), which composed 37.7% of the catch.
+The trapnet catch of the 2010 year class was well above average for age 4 fish.
+Trapnet catches were also above average for age 2 fish (2012 year class) and age 3 fish (2011 year class).
+Strong year classes of bluegill were produced in 2010, 2011, and 2012, while weak year classes were produced in 2007, 2008, and 2009.

 An electrofishing boat is used to sample young-of-the-year walleye in the fall to monitor reproductive success for the year.
-The fall electrofishing catch of young-of-the-year walleye in 2012 was 216.3 fish/hour, well above the historic average.
-It was the second consecutive year of high walleye electrofishing catches.
-The walleye catch was much higher on East Vermilion than West Vermilion.
-The mean length of young-of-the-year walleye sampled by electrofishing was 5.9 inches, well above the historic average.
+The fall electrofishing catch of young-of-the-year walleye in 2014 was 81.3 fish/hour, well below the historic average.
+The mean length of young-of-the-year walleye sampled by electrofishing was 5.0 inches, slightly below historic average.
 Growth of young-of-the-year walleye has proven to be a useful indicator of eventual year class strength.
 Past sampling has shown that large, fast growing young-of-the-year walleye generally produce strong year classes, while small slow growing fish produce poor year classes.
-Taken together, the 2012 electrofishing catch and growth rate indicate the 2012 year class will likely be stronger than average on East Vermilion and near average on West Vermilion.
+Taken together, the 2014 electrofishing catch and growth rate indicate the 2014 year class will likely be weaker than average.

 There are several invasive species known to be present in Lake Vermilion.
 Rusty crayfish are very abundant in East Vermilion and are expanding into West Vermilion.
 Curly-leaf pondweed is now present in Everett's Bay and Stuntz Bay in East Vermilion.
 Chinese mystery snails were discovered in 2011 in Spring Bay at the far west end of the lake.
 Purple loosestrife has been found at several sites on the lake, usually in wetland areas adjacent to lake.
 Heterosporis, a microsporidean fish parasite, has been identified in several walleye and yellow perch from Lake Vermilion, mostly from the west end of the lake.
 Anglers and boaters should always take preventative measures to avoid moving invasive species to other lakes.
 For more information on invasive species and other DNR programs, go to the DNR website at mndnr.gov.